nest/nest-simulator/doc/htmldoc/citing-nest.rst

 Cite NEST
 =========

-Please cite the version of NEST you used in your work.
+Please cite the *version of NEST you used in your work*.
 You can :ref:`let us know <contact_us>` about your publications that used NEST, and we will add them to our `publication list <https://www.nest-simulator.org/publications/>`_; this will help make them visible to potential readers.